 From 2005–2010, Carter was the national chairman of the Youth and Student Activities Repertoire and Standards Committee for the American Choral Directors Association.
 He also served on the board of the Conductors Guild, Inc. Carter was Artistic Director for the 2010 Saint Louis International Choral Festival.

 He is the 2012 Distinguished Alumnus for the University of Central Missouri Department of Music, and a 2014 inductee into the Lee’s Summit High School Hall of Fame.
 He is immediate past-President of the Missouri Association of Departments and Schools of Music.
 He currently serves the National Association of Schools of Music as a visiting evaluator.

-Carter participated in a month-long exchange program to Brazil in 2001.
-He is listed in the 2005 edition of Who’s Who in Education, the 2006 Who’s Who in America, the 2007 Who’s Who in the World, and the 2009 Who’s Who in America.
-Carter is especially proud that his students have gone on to prominent positions in such various places as the male ensemble Chanticleer, on Broadway and in national tours, and on various college and university faculties.
+Carter is especially proud that his students have held and continue to hold prominent positions in such various places as the male ensemble Chanticleer, on Broadway and in national tours, and on various college and university faculties.

-Carter lives near Forest Park in Saint Louis with his feisty little dog Samson, a much-loved and overly-spoiled terrier.
+Carter lives near Forest Park in Saint Louis, with his Westie companion, Maisie.